trygve-lie/abslog/README.md

 ## console.log

-`Console` is not log4j, but `abslog` does support `Console` for logging.
+`Console` is not log4j compatible, but `abslog` does support `Console` for logging.
 Its worth noticing that its not recommended to use `Console` for logging in production code, but it can be handy to just plug in `Console` to get log output in development.

 Example: